obonaventure/draft-bgp-tcp-tls/draft-wirtgen-bgp-tls.md

 keys used to protect BGP sessions.

-The widespread deployment of TLS {{RFC8446}} combined with the possibility of deriving TCP-AO keys from the TLS handshake {{I-D.draft-bonaventure-tcp-ao-tls}}
+The widespread deployment of TLS {{RFC8446}} combined with the possibility of deriving TCP-AO keys from the TLS handshake {{draft-bonaventure-tcp-ao-tls}}
 creates an interest in using TLS to secure BGP sessions.
 This document describes how BGP can operate over TCP/TLS.